ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

       northwest:
       southwest:

-A child group's variables will have higher precedence (override) a parent group's variables.
+A child group's variables will have higher precedence (override) than a parent group's variables.

 .. _splitting_out_vars: